 - When using a backless booster, the child should have head support from a vehicle headrest at least to the tips of their ears.

-Seat Belt Alone
+Vehicle Seat Belt

-- Feet are on the floor.
+- The young adult’s feet are flat on the floor.